 Solidaridad is an international civil society organisation with more than 45 years of global experience in facilitating the development of socially responsible, ecologically sound, and profitable supply chains.
-Solidaridad works across 12 supply chains and operates through 10 Regional Expertise Centres on 5 continents.
+Solidaridad works across 12 supply chains and operates through 10 regional offices on 5 continents.

 Ensuring quality of life and a healthy planet for all of us requires continuous effort and mutual cooperation from all involved parties.
 It also involves creating products and processes along supply chains that will help us transition towards a fully inclusive, sustainable economy.

 There are many values, interests, and agendas at play in this transition.
 And sometimes they conflict.
 Yet our experience has shown that by connecting, partnering, and collaborating with all players, it is possible to reconcile social and ecological responsibilities with supply chain and market realities